 - You can use saturated fats like lard, palm oil, olive oil, fully hydrogenated fats or interesterified fats in your diet as well but the most effective measure is avoid industrial trans fat intake as it all comes from processed foods.

 - In respect of the health detriments of palm oil, its mesocarp oil is a 49% saturated fat and its kernel oil is a 86% saturated fat.
 Along with coconut it is one of the few highly saturated vegetable fats known with no trans fat content.
 We repeat, research proved in 2015 that saturated fats don’t increase risk of cardiovascular or coronary heart disease, ischemic stroke nor type 2 diabetes.
-Additionally unrefined palm oil is a significant source of carotenes (some having vitamin A activity) and tocotrienol which belongs to the vitamin E family.
+Additionally unrefined palm oil is a significant source of carotene (some having vitamin A activity) and tocotrienol which belongs to the vitamin E family.
 In fact, food safety agencies of some countries have proposed palm oil as a relatively safe and affordable substitute to reduce or eliminate trans fat content in food products.

 Avoid margarine.
-Although new generation margarines contain less than 1% of trans fats and some even are enriched with a plant sterols supplement they have ten times more omega 6 than omega 3 fatty acids due to their oil composition.
+Although new generation margarine contain less than 1% of trans fats and some even are enriched with a plant sterols supplement they have ten times more omega 6 than omega 3 fatty acids due to their oil composition.
 Both omega fatty acids should be balanced but our western diet makes omega 6 to be almost thirty times higher than omega 3.
 Omega 6 has an inflammatory effect while omega 3 is anti-inflammatory.

 Use butter instead, it contains butiric acid which has anti-inflammatory effects.
 It will still give you a lot of calories but at least it won’t imbalance your omega fatty acids or have trans fats.